jvanoosten/churnrisk/README.md

 {'predictions': [{'fields': ['prediction', 'probability'],
                   'values': [[2, [0.3, 0.3, 0.4]]]}]}
 ```
-The prediction(s) are shown at the bottom of the output.
+The prediction is shown at the bottom of the output.

 #### Execute the churnrisk_localmodel.py application